ckeditor/ckeditor5-dev/packages/typedoc-plugins/README.md

   The plugin takes care of inheriting events, which are created manually via the [`@eventName`](#tag-eventname) annotation.

+- **Hierarchy fixer** &mdash; `typeDocHierarchyFixer()`

+  The plugin restores the class hierarchy broken by extending an intermediate mixin constant, e.g. `const ClassicEditorBase = ElementApiMixin( Editor )`.
+It replaces the unresolvable base class reference with the actual base class, restores the "Subclasses" relation on the base class, and lists the mixin interfaces as implemented by the extending class.
+It also removes references pointing to reflections purged from private packages.

+  The plugin must be executed after `typeDocEventInheritanceFixer()`, because inheriting events resolves the original (broken) references replaced by this plugin.

 - **Purge private API** &mdash; `typeDocPurgePrivateApiDocs()`

   The plugin removes reflections collected from private packages (marked as `"private": true` in their `package.json`).
 To disable the mechanism, add the `@publicApi` annotation at the beginning of a file.